Parameters to rsync

 • parameters only

-• --stats: Enables the display of statistics during the synchronization process.
+• --stats - enables the display of statistics during the synchronization process

-• --dry-run: Executes a simulated synchronization without modifying the files.
+• --dry-run - executes a simulated synchronization without modifying the files

 For a comprehensive list of parameters for rsync, please refer to the official rsync documentation.

-Task-specific ssh parameters override global ssh parameters configured in the user settings.
+Task-specific SSH parameters override global SSH settings.

 Backup Switch

-The rsync command allows you to instruct it to save modified and deleted files in a separate backup catalog prior to the synchronization process.
+The rsync command allows you to instruct it to save modified and deleted files in a separate backup directory prior to the synchronization process.
 This feature can be enabled by setting the following parameters:

-• --backup: Enables the saving of modified files.
+• --backup - Enables saving modified files